JackLau1222/OpenConverter/CONTRIBUTING.md

 You can contribute by:

 1. **Reporting problems**： Found an error or improvement in the documentation?
-Please send us through an issue.
+Please create an Issue to report the problem.
-2. **Propose improvements**： If you have suggestions for this project, please send them through an Issue.
+2. **Propose improvements**： If you have suggestions for this project, send us through an issue.

 ## Report problems and make recommendations